-Split is a strange and yet very interesting movie, which received somewhat mixed reviews among some critics and audiences.
-The dark and twisted movie stars James McAvoy as the mind of about 23 different people living inside one body (with multiple personality syndrome and split personality disorder).
-He kidnaps a few teenage girls and chaos ensues as his personalities battle each other and he struggles to find himself, in the 2017 film that was produced for $9M.
+"Split" is a strange and yet very interesting movie, which received somewhat mixed reviews among some critics and audiences.
+The dark and twisted movie stars James McAvoy as the mind of more than 20 different people living inside one body (with multiple personality syndrome, aka split personality disorder).
+He kidnaps a few teenage girls, and chaos ensues as his personalities battle each other, and he struggles to find himself in the 2017 film that was produced for $9M.
 Despite the mixed reviews, the film brought home nearly $270 million.

 The movie was based on the book written by Ian Fleming, which was first published in Europe about 5 years before the 1964 silver screen debut.
-There are now a whopping 24 films in the James Bond Franchise, with 2015’s Spectre being the most recent addition.
+There are now more than 20 films in the James Bond Franchise.

 A Nightmare on Elm Street